 What to Wear for a Walmart Job Interview

-Have you applied for a job at Walmart, Target, or another major retailer and now have an interview coming up?
-Not sure what to wear?
-While it's true that the dress code for both the interview and work shifts at big box retailers are less formal than at a corporate office, you still shouldn't show up looking sloppy.
+If you are not sure what to wear to your interview, we've got advice.
+Our first tip: Don't show up looking sloppy.
+While the dress code for both the interview and work shifts at big box retailers are less formal than at a corporate office, it's still important to make a good impression.
 The human resources department cares about your appearance and professionalism, no matter where you're working.

 When you interview, making the best possible impression will require dressing neatly and appropriately to convey confidence and reliability.